sebasmonia/dotfiles/README.md

 * acpid to show the touch panel automatically
 * evdev-right-click-emulation for right click w/long touch tap
 * iio-sensor-proxy for autorotation
+* flameshot for screenshots
 * Probably others I missed but will keep adding here

 ## Emacs config notes:

 A use-package based configuration, that tries its best to be platform agnostic.
 I moved the Windows-only things to a private repo @ work, since they only make sense in that environment.

+Some high level notes:

+* In most cases I prefer smaller packages, if built-in, even better (eg icomplete over ivy/helm)
+* LSP (but sometimes Eglot) used for C# and Python
+* Sly for Common Lisp
+* Deadgrep (rg) for non-LSP code search
+* Doom themes and Doom modeline (but sometimes mood-line)

 ## i3 config notes: